Living With Fibromyalgia

 While a fibromyalgia diagnosis might feel like a lot to bear, once you’ve identified your chronic pain condition, you can get started on a treatment plan to reduce your symptoms and improve your overall quality of life.

-Our expert care team at Performance Pain & Sports Medicine, led by Suzanne Manzi, MD, Matthias Wiederholz, MD, and Mahmud Ibrahim, MD, treats new and existing patients living with fibromyalgia.
+Our expert care team at Performance Pain & Sports Medicine, led by Suzanne Manzi, MD, and Matthias Wiederholz, MD, treats new and existing patients living with fibromyalgia.
 With professional support and the right plan, you can take back your life from your fibromyalgia flare ups.

 When to stay active, when to rest